Nic30/hwtHls/doc/index.rst

 about resource (and external IO) constraints to detect the individual architectural elements for rescheduling and technology mapping.
 Currently we detect only segments which should be implemented as FSM due constraints or explicit user specification.
 The FSMs are then rescheduled.
 The rest of the circuit is divided to individual pipelines.
+Note that the method of division to a pipelines and FSMs is not perfect.
+For programs with multiple separate kernel which are communication using shared memory there are better methods [Boyi].
+However we remaind the reader that the user can directly overrride which and how the individual architectural ements are extracted and translated.
+The current method is suitable for controllers and network applications which do not require strip mining, tiling and polyhedral transformations in general.

 After this stage we do have assigned realization of each node and an exact time when it should happen and what synchronization it should use.
 The next step is translate this information to a HWT netlist for RTL codegen.
 Because the dependency between architectural elements can still be cyclic